-Especially if you are considering using Google Groups as a shared inbox, you should really know about its limitations.
+Especially if you are considering using Google Groups as a shared inbox, you should know about its limitations.
 After all, the decision of sharing your company’s inbox must be well-thought-out, because there is a lot at stake.

 1. It’s not inside Gmail

 If you like your Gmail inbox, we are sorry to disappoint you.
 As you’ve already seen, you need to have a Google account to access and create your group.
-Even so, your shared email won’t be inside Gmail but totally separated from it.
+Even so, your shared email won’t be inside Gmail but separated from it.
 A shared inbox inside Gmail may be a better idea to simplify your work.
 It can also help your team with the well-known user experience oo.

 2. It can get messy